-What sets Europe’s largest culinary school apart?
+What sets Dublin’s top culinary arts school apart?

-Dublin.ie met with the Head and Assistant Head of the school, Dr Frank Cullen and Mike J. O Connor to find out what sets Cathal Brugha Street apart and what the future and the move to DIT’s new centralised campus at Grangegorman hold.
+Dublin.ie met with the Head and Assistant Head of the school, Dr. Frank Cullen and Mike O’Connor, to find out what sets their culinary school apart and what the move to a centralised campus at Grangegorman has meant for its students.

-In the 1950s the college changed to cater to the needs of a growing tourism industry, becoming the Dublin College of Catering.
-In the 1990s Cathal Brugha Street became the first culinary college to offer a degree in Culinary Arts with cooking as a core module for all four years.
+In the 1950s, the college changed to cater to the needs of a growing tourism industry, becoming the Dublin College of Catering.
+Then, in the 1990s, Cathal Brugha Street became the first culinary college to offer a degree in Culinary Arts with cooking as a core module for all four years.

 The school is constantly looking forward, anticipating the needs of the industry that its graduates will enter.

 So, they expanded their offering.
-Cathal Brugha Street now offers courses from Level 6 all the way up to PhD including everything from a Higher certificate in Food Sales and Culinary Practise to a BA in Culinary Entrepreneurship to an MSc in Culinary Innovation and Food Product Development.
+The School of Culinary Arts and Food Technology now offers courses from Level 6 all the way up to PhD.
+They include everything from a Higher Certificate in Bar and Restaurant Management to a BA in Culinary Entrepreneurship to an MSc in Culinary Innovation and Food Product Development.

 The school is renowned for producing sought-after graduates and this is in large part down to the school’s links with the culinary industry.
 The links provide produce for the students to cook with, monetary support and even scholarships and support for students to travel and compete abroad.

-It’s almost like a family
+It’s almost like a family.

-For 30-odd years the school has organised a free Christmas dinner for senior citizens in the local community. ”The tickets go faster than a U2 gig”, Frank says with a laugh.
+For 30-odd years the school has organised a free Christmas dinner for local senior citizens.
+“The tickets go faster than a U2 gig,” Frank says, with a laugh.